brett8883/DJI_Super-Patcher/readme.md

 - Remove NFZ and GeoZone limits
 - Enable Galileo satellite reception
 - Customize the Smart Battery settings
   - Customize or disable low battery forced auto-landing.
   - Customize or disable low battery return-to-home
   - Customize or disable low battery warnings
+- Motors can be started when aircraft is inverted
 - No motors errors on Mavic Pro Platinum
 - Does NOT require an internal SD card be installed
 - Precision RTH and Precision Landing will work normally